 This course builds on existing self-management models but will be targeted to the unique health care needs and concerns of individuals with SCI.
 This 8-week course will be led by trained volunteers with SCI, and run as an online course..

-The overarching goal of the Empowerment Project is to improve the health and quality of life of individuals with SCI by:
+The overarching goal of the Empowerment Project was to improve the health and quality of life of individuals with SCI by:

 Improving access to and satisfaction with knowledgeable care providers throughout the life span.

 Minimizing unnecessary tests and treatment, re-hospitalization and emergency room visits, thereby decreasing healthcare costs.